fonsecagabriella/climate_trace/_intructions/_intructions.md

 - Configuring Spark memory and executor settings based on your data volume
 - Adding error handling and retries for the Spark jobs
 - Setting up monitoring for the Spark jobs

+This approach will let you process any historical data that's already in your bucket without having to re-download it through your extraction pipeline.
+It's perfect for:

+Reprocessing data with an updated Spark transformation Processing multiple years of historical data in sequence Testing your Spark transformations on existing data